UniversalDependencies/docs/guidelines.md

   * [Conversion from other tagsets to UD tags and features](tagset-conversion/index.html)

 <small>
-This is the online documentation of UD v2 (2016-12-01).
+This is the online documentation of UD guidelines v2 (2016-12-01).
 For earlier versions, see [archived v1 guidelines](docsv1/index.html) and [changes from v1 to v2](v2/summary.html).
 </small>